-Just in case you have had enough of the top tourist destinations in Western Europe, then it’s time you looked beyond Paris, Barcelona, Rome, Berlin, and Amsterdam.
-Take a Flixbus or Ryanair (because they offer remarkably cheap prices, sometimes) and travel to eastern Europe.
-There are plenty of quaint corners in Europe where cities are greener, pavements are quieter, facades are fancier, and folks are chirpier.
+It’s time you looked past the likes of Paris, Barcelona, Rome, Berlin, and Amsterdam and ventured more towards the east.
+Flixbus and Ryanair are known to offer remarkably cheap prices for travels across Europe.
+Europe has plenty of quaint corners where cities are greener, alleys are quieter, facades are fancier, and folks are chirpier.

 Poland – the lesser frequented European land garlanded by the Baltic Sea in the north; upheld by Sudetes, Tatry, and the Carpathians in the South, painted by magnificent national parks all over, especially the border region adjoining Czechia & Germany, and dotted with thousands of glacial lakes in the central and north.
 Also, did I tell you that there are some exciting wildlife parks, crooked forests, hundreds of magnificent churches & castles, and dunes in the east and northeast and some high mountains and forest in the far east?

-But, I know that I have already talked so much about Poland in my previous blogs, therefore, I will stick to Wroclaw tourist attractions in this write-up.
+But, I know that I have already talked so much about Poland in my previous blogs, therefore, I will stick to Wrocław tourist attractions in this write-up.

-The Sudetes Mountains outline Wroclaw while numerous castles, memorials from the World War times, some of Hitler’s famous hideouts, and an abundance of natural areas around, everything that a tourist seeks.
-If you are considering a trip to Europe, Wroclaw in Poland has to be on your itinerary.
+The Sudetes Mountains outline Wrocław while numerous castles, memorials from the World War times, some of Hitler’s famous hideouts, and an abundance of natural areas around, everything that a tourist seeks.
+If you are considering a trip to Europe, Wrocław in Poland has to be on your itinerary.

-There are plenty of things to do in Wroclaw, and I have attempted to narrow down the list selecting the best of Wroclaw attractions you can explore while spending 48 hours in the city!
+There are plenty of things to do in Wrocław, and I have attempted to narrow down the list selecting the best of Wrocław tourist attractions you can explore while spending 48 hours in the city!

 Krakow – 3 hours